Leody Taveras Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.53).
+- The Rays' 3.58 team ERA ranks third across all league pitching staffs.

-- Rays pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in the league.
+- Rays pitchers combine to allow the ninth-fewest home runs in baseball (67 total, one per game).

-- Bradley (4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched) gets the start for the Rays, his eighth of the season.
+- McClanahan goes for his 10th victory when he makes the start for the Rays, his 14th of the season.
+He is 9-1 with a 2.02 ERA and 87 strikeouts in 75 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Boston Red Sox, when the right-hander tossed five innings, surrendering two earned runs while giving up six hits.
+- The lefty's last time out came on Monday against the Boston Red Sox, when he went six innings, surrendering one earned run while allowing five hits.

-- In seven games this season, the 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.